As an animal naturopath, I am often asked “what exactly is Animal Naturopathy? ”

 When illness is manifesting itself, the use of nature’s laws and remedies are then put into use for the express purpose of assisting the body in putting itself back into a harmonious balance (health) and then maintaining that health/balance.

 Naturopathy sees illness, particularly an acute illness as the body working to remove “morbid matter”, cleaning house so to speak, balancing itself, getting things back into harmonious working condition.
 The “symptoms” that are noticeable are simply signals that the body is working to eliminate what ever is causing the imbalance.
 Unlike conventional veterinary medicine or even so called holistic or alternative care that “treats” the symptoms, animal naturopathy uses the symptoms and the over-all state of the animal as a road map to the root cause of the symptoms and works with nature to aid the body’s efforts to rid its self of the cause of the illness and restore balance and health.

-Naturopathy is all-encompassing of nature’s laws (proper nutrition, rest, fresh air, sunshine, regular exercise, pure fresh water and trust or faith in divine power)and utilizing natural remedies (essential oils, homeopathy, herbs, massage, etc.) when needed .
+Naturopathy is encompassing all of nature’s laws (proper nutrition, rest, fresh air, sunshine, regular exercise, pure fresh water and trust or faith in divine power)and utilizing natural remedies (essential oils, homeopathy, herbs, massage, etc.) when needed .